we build black

 We Build Black is an organization that focuses on providing a community and collaborative learning space for black designers and technologists.
+My designs were presented to the team.
+Due to resource constraints they went with a different design in the end.

 The navigation bar does not reveal to the visitor what it is that WBB provides.